tlsnotary/tlsnotary/README.md

 *This is a guide for a user who is to be audited.
 The guide for auditors will be produced separately.*

 You still have a few things to do before you can use TLSNotary in a real life audit.
 Notice in the above screen there are two radio buttons 'Normal Mode', 'Selftest mode' and 'Advanced'.

-Perform self test:
+Leave the mode as 'Selftest' for now.
+'Advanced' is currently only used for setting the communication channel (IRC) with the auditor, and you can leave it at the default settings.

+*Performing the self test*:
+This is an essential first step - doing this enables you to find out if (a) your chosen audit website (e.g. bank) works correctly with TLSNotary and (b) the data gathered is as you need it to be.

 * Click 'Start selftest' and wait for the 'ready' message to appear (the 'AUDIT THIS PAGE' button will also go blue).
 * Navigate to your intended website, log in as normal, and navigate to the page that you want to be audited (a message page, a bank statement page or similar).
 * Click 'AUDIT THIS PAGE'.
 The audit will typically take 10-20 seconds.
 If the decryption is successful you'll see a screen something like this: